18 min read

 Are you already starting to feel more connected to your target audience?
 Good!
 That’s what we like to hear.

-Even though you haven’t started the process of writing your emails quite yet, you have taken several steps forward that will help you feel more confident and comfortable when you begin implementing your email marketing strategy.
+These are your first steps to help you feel confident and comfortable when you begin implementing your email marketing strategy.

 If you want to continue uncovering the desires, motivations, and traits of your target audience, we have additional audience research prompts that can help: